-From 1 July 2019, a Member with an Account balance of less than \$6,000 on the last day of the financial year that the Member holds an Account balance with MYONESUPER(i.e. 30 June or earlier if the Member exits MYONESUPER) ('relevant date') will not pay more than 3% of the balance of their Account on the relevant date in capped fees and costs over the year.
+From 1 July 2019, a Member with an Account balance of less than \$6,000 on the last day of the financial year that the Member holds an Account balance with the Fund (i.e. 30 June or earlier if the member exits the Fund) ('relevant date') will not pay more than 3% of the balance of their Account on the relevant date in capped fees and costs over the year.

-If the total amount of capped fees and costs charged to a Member is more than 3% of the Account balance on the relevant date, the Trustee must refund the difference to the Member's Account within three months of the end of MYONESUPER's income year.
+If the total amount of capped fees and costs charged to a Member is more than 3% of the Account balance on the relevant date, the Trustee must refund the difference to the Member's Account within three months of the end of the Fund's income year.
 Capped fees and costs include the investment fee, administration fees and the indirect cost ratio (ICR).